Left atrial appendage occlusion: Devices and alternatives

+Surgical procedure

+Lariat procedure

-Occlusion of the left atrial appendage can be achieved from an outside perspective (the Lariat device) or an inside (endovascular) blood exposed device (#Watchman first in this endeavor).
-The first method (ligation) eliminates perfusion of the LAA altogether.
-While effective in preventing many embolic strokes, it also negates endocrine contribution of the LAA.
-The second approach has many hazards as well but preserves cardiac endocrine properties of the LAA.
+Occlusion of the left atrial appendage can be achieved from outside the heart (the Lariat device) or from inside the heart (endovascular) with a blood-exposed implant (the Watchman and Amulet devices).
+The first method is a form of ligation that eliminates perfusion of the LAA.
+While effective in preventing many embolic strokes, it also negates the endocrine contribution (atrial natriuretic peptide) of the LAA.
+The second approach has many hazards as well but preserves the cardiac endocrine properties of the LAA.
 Further evaluation of both approaches is merited.